 Trip Designer Garrott Kuzzy answers your questions about VBT Cross-Country Ski Tours

-Meet Garrott Kuzzy – 2010 Olympic skier, former member of the US Ski Team on the World Cup circuit, and the driving force behind VBT’s new Cross-Country Ski tours.
+– 2010 Olympic skier, former member of the US Ski Team on the World Cup circuit, and the driving force behind VBT’s Cross-Country Ski tours.
 Garrott has traveled the world and served as a VBT Leader Operations Manager, so in addition to his ski expertise he brings a keen understanding of how to meet your travel needs.
-Garrott has chosen some of his favorite cross-country destinations for our new trips, and here, he answers some frequently asked questions.
+Garrott has chosen some of his favorite cross-country destinations for our ski trips, and here, he answers some frequently asked questions.

 How many miles will I ski each day?

 It’s all up to you!
 All our itineraries offer a range of trail options, so you can ski as little or as much as you’d like.
 Typically, we plan for distance as follows:

 For tours rated Easy: 3 - 10 miles (5 – 15km) per day.